keita-sa/classification-of-cancer-dataset/README.md

 ## Installation

 ### Prerequisites
-- Python 3.x
-- Flask
-- yfinance
+- Jupyter Notebook
 - NumPy
+- Pandas
 - scikit-learn
-- Keras

 ### Setup
 To set up the application, you need to install the necessary Python packages.
 You can do this by running: